-Because of the scenery, variety, and uniqueness of Westbrook, I'd be tempted to rate it at 3.5, maybe even a 4.
+Because of the scenery, variety, and uniqueness of Westbrook, I'm tempted to rate it at 3.5, maybe even a 4.
 Except...

-Several holes (2, 4, 9, and 18) have a nasty habit of rewarding a great drive with a complete crapshoot of an approach.
-You can be smack in the middle of the fairway and have no line to pin.
+Several holes (2, 4, 9, and 18) have a nasty habit of rewarding a great drive with a crap-shoot of an approach.

-6 and 18 are short holes (both are 180', tops) but have no line to the pin.
-It's really, really annoying to lay up from that range.
+6 and 18 are short holes but don't have a great line to the pin.

 Other Thoughts: I played here once about 5 years ago and only recently started playing again.
 It has come a loonnnggg way since then.